SEB-9-BH/card-game-starter-lesson/overview-and-pseudocode/README.md

 # ![CSS Card Deck - Overview and Pseudocode](./assets/hero.png)

+**Learning objective:** By the end of this lesson, students will review the pseudo code for utilizing the CSS Card Deck library to create and manipulate a deck of playing cards.

 ## Overview

 The purpose of this lesson is to provide basic instructions for using the [CSS Card Deck](https://github.com/SEI-Remote/css-card-deck).
 This repository contains a style sheet and set of images that allow HTML elements to be styled as playing cards by adding/removing class names.